Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in the Middle East

 Middle East Respiratory Syndrome (MERS-CoV) is a viral respiratory disease caused by a coronavirus.
 It was first identified in Saudi Arabia in 2012.

-The current understanding of MERS-CoV is that the virus is spread to humans from direct or indirect contact with infected camels.
-Transmission from person to person can occur when there is close contact, such as caring for an infected person without appropriate infection prevention and control equipment.
+The MERS virus can spread from person to person when there is close contact, such as caring for an infected person without appropriate infection prevention and control equipment.

 Your risk of severe disease may be higher if you have a weakened immune system.
 This may be the case for:

 - people with chronic disease (for example: diabetes, cancer, heart, renal, or chronic lung disease)

 There is currently no vaccine to protect against MERS-CoV.

 Consult a health care professional or visit a travel health clinic preferably 6 weeks before you travel.

 - Avoid food that may be contaminated with animal secretions.

 - Avoid raw or undercooked (rare) camel meat.
 Only eat foods that are well cooked and served hot.